Adjusting build options

 Use --targets all to queue every board profile.

-When prompted for ESP-IDF, confirm a detected path or allow the script to download v5.5 automatically.
-Supplying --idf-path <path> bypasses the prompt entirely.
+When prompted for ESP-IDF, confirm a detected path or allow the script to download v5.5.
+Use --idf-path <path> to skip the prompt.

 2. Select a build target